-Jean-Louis Barsoux helps organizations, teams and individuals change and reinvent themselves.
+Jean-Louis Barsoux is a Term Research Professor.
+He helps organizations, teams and individuals change and reinvent themselves.

-Jean-Louis was educated in France and the UK.
-He holds a PhD in comparative management from Loughborough University in England.
-His doctorate provided the foundation for the book French Management: Elitism in Action (with Peter Lawrence) and a Harvard Business Review article entitled “The Making of French Managers.”
+Barsoux was educated in France and the UK and holds a PhD in comparative management from Loughborough University, UK.
+His doctorate provided the foundation for the book French Management: Elitism in Action (with Peter Lawrence) and the Harvard Business Review article “The Making of a French Manager”.

-He has a broad range of interests in the field of organizational behavior and is the author or co-author of several books including: The Global Challenge (with Paul Evans and Vlado Pucik, 2002), Managing Across Cultures (with Susan Schneider, 2003), and The Set-Up-To-Fail Syndrome (with Jean-François Manzoni, 2007), which received the book of the year award from both the Society for Human Resource Management and from HR.com.
-His reflection on the uses of humor in organizations, Funny Business won the Management Consultancies Association Prize for Book of the Year.
+He has a broad range of interests in the field of organizational behavior and is the author or co-author of several books including The Global Challenge (with Paul Evans and Vlado Pucik, 2002), Managing Across Cultures (with Susan Schneider, 2003), and The Set-Up-To-Fail Syndrome (with Jean-François Manzoni, 2007), which received a Book of the Year Award from both the Society for Human Resource Management and HR.com.
+His reflection on the uses of humor in organizations, Funny Business, won a Management Consultancies Association Book of the Year prize.

-Jean-Louis also studies corporate transformations, the management of change and the process of innovation.
-He is the co-author (with Anand Narasimhan) of Quest: Leading Transformation Journeys, a book summarizing the IMD faculty’s research on corporate transformations; the book won the Axiom gold medal in International Business (2015).
-Several of his co-authored cases on change in organizations have won EFMD awards, including: British Airways, Air France, Nissan, Deutsche Telekom, and the British Museum.
+Barsoux also studies corporate transformations, the management of change, and the process of innovation.
+He is the co-author (with Anand Narasimhan) of Quest: Leading Transformation Journeys, a book summarizing the IMD faculty’s research on corporate transformations.
+The book was awarded the Axiom Gold Medal in International Business (2015).
+More recently, he published (with Cyril Bouquet and Michael Wade) ALIEN Thinking.
+The book was highly commended at The Business Book Awards in the “Smart Thinking” category (2022).

-His most recent work on leadership, teams and innovation has been published in both the Harvard Business Review and MIT Sloan Management Review.
+Over the years, Barsoux’s work on leadership, teams, and innovation has been published in both Harvard Business Review and MIT Sloan Management Review.